Common types of financial crimes

 Often referred to as “white-collar crimes,” financial crimes are typically nonviolent offenses that involve fraud and the theft or illegal use of money or other assets.
 Financial crimes may be committed by individuals, professionals, businesses, corporations, or government officials.
 These types of crimes often involve some level of deceit, including the abuse of a position of trust.
 In other words, people or entities that commit white-collar financial crimes often leverage their role as an authority figure – for example, as a government official – to steal funds or to deceive others into providing access to financial information which they can then use illegally.

 Depending on the circumstances and the severity of the offense, including how much money or assets were involved, a white-collar crime may be classified as either a misdemeanor or a felony.
 The accused may face civil penalties in addition to criminal charges.
 Again, this depends on the specific circumstances of the case.
-Every case is different and requires a strategic approach designed to achieve the best possible outcome.
+Every case is different and requires a strategic approach from a financial crime lawyer in Walton County designed to achieve the best possible outcome.